TamzidChowdhury/Weatherbit-X-CityBike-API-Mashup/README.md

 4) Upon receiving the response from the second API request, your server will parse the response and finally send results back to the end user.

 The project requires two API's to be chosen, one of which **MUST have some form of authentication**.
-The [Weatherbit API](https://www.weatherbit.io/api/weather-current) have "API Key" authentication model, and the [CityBikes API](http://api.citybik.es/v2/) is a public API, with no authentication.
+The [Weatherbit API](https://www.weatherbit.io/api/weather-current) have "API Key" authentication model, and the [CityBikes API](http://api.citybik.es/v2/) is a public API, and therefore has no authentication.

 **All codes are in Javascript and run synchronously.**